ZhouJas/ZhouJas/README.md

 ### Hello, ZhouJas here! 👋

 My name is Jason Zhou and I am a Software Engineering student at the University of Waterloo.
-I am currently working as a Full Stack Engineer at [the Royal Bank of Canada](https://www.rbc.com/our-company/index.html) for the summer!
+I am currently working as a Full Stack Engineer at [the Royal Bank of Canada](https://www.rbc.com/our-company/index.html) for the summer

 #### ⚡I am open for Winter 2022 internships!
 (Jan-April)
 #### Tech Stack